October 2020 Update

 PV Lab, Australian Solar Testing Facility

-Earlier this month Blair and the engineering team took a visit to PV Lab, a testing laboratory that specialises in solar modules evaluation.
+In August.
+Blair and the engineering team took a visit to PV Lab, a testing laboratory that specialises in solar modules evaluation.
 The independent PV laboratory based in Canberra is well equipped to provide a series of solar assessment services and is undergoing accreditation.

 Michelle McCann, a director of PV Lab, was generous in providing a detailed tour of the facilities and equipment that enabled the testing capabilities at the IEC Standard.
 The educational experience helped identify the correct methods for testing solar panels and factors that can significantly affect the results of improper testing.
 The Standard Testing Conditions (STC) for testing are: